Hausdorff gaps and towers in P(\omega)/Fin: Introduction

 We say that subsets $A$, $B$ of $\omega$ are in the relation of almost inclusion (denoted by $A\sub^* B$) if $A\setminus B$ is finite.
 One of the motivations of this article is the following question: \begin{question} Is there an uncountable well-ordered $\sub^*$-chain which consists of pairwise $\sub$-incomparable elements? \end{question} In a sense this is the question how ``far'' is $\sub^*$ from $\sub$.

 The answer to Question \ref{motivation} is positive.
 We will call well-ordered increasing $\sub^*$-chains towers.
-(We do not assume that towers are maximal, as it is often done in the literature, but we treat here only uncountable towers.)
+(We do not assume that towers are maximal with respect to end-extension as is often done in the literature, but we treat here only uncountable towers.)
 There are both towers witnessing the positive answer to Question \ref{motivation} (we will call them \emph{special}) and towers which do not have an uncountable subtower consisting of $\sub$-incomparable sets (called \emph{Suslin}).
 Examples of both sorts are implicitly mentioned in \cite{oscillations}.

-Say that a tower $(T_\alpha)_{\alpha<\om_1}$ satisfies condition (H) if the set $\{\xi<\alpha\colon T_\xi \setminus T_\alpha \sub n\}$ is finite for each $\alpha<\omega_1$ and $n\in \om$.
-The reader can recognize resemblance between condition (H) and the well-known Hausdorff condition for gaps (see Section \ref{gaps}).
-This is not a coincidence: every ``left half'' of a Hausdorff gap is a Hausdorff tower, i.e.\ a tower having a cofinal subtower with condition (H).
+A tower $(T_\alpha)_{\alpha<\om_1}$ satisfies condition (H) if the set $\{\xi<\alpha\colon T_\xi \setminus T_\alpha \sub n\}$ is finite for each $\alpha<\omega_1$ and $n<\om$.
+Although it seems that this notion has not appeared explicitly in the literature, the reader can recognize a resemblance between condition (H) and the well-known Hausdorff condition for gaps (see Section \ref{gaps}).
+This is not a coincidence: every ``left half'' of a Hausdorff gap is a Hausdorff tower, i.e.\ a tower containing a cofinal subtower which satisfies condition (H).
 It turns out, that Hausdorff towers are the natural examples of special towers.
-Moreover, under $\mathsf{MA}(\om_1)$ all towers of length $\om_1$ are Hausdorff.
-So, despite the fact that the object as in Question \ref{motivation} could seem unusual at first glance, it is quite common.
+Moreover, by an easy modification of arguments used for analyzing gaps, one can show that under $\mathsf{MA}_{\om_1}$ all towers of length $\om_1$ are Hausdorff.
+So despite the fact that the object as in Question \ref{motivation} could seem unusual at first glance, it is quite common.
 In Section \ref{special-towers} we discuss models in which all $\om_1$ towers are special.
+Moreover, we show that for every $\kappa$-tower (where $\kappa>\omega$ is regular) there is a ccc forcing making it special in the extension.
+In fact, under $\mathsf{MA}_{\kappa}$ each $\kappa$-tower is very close to be a $\subseteq$-antichain of size $\kappa$ (Theorem \ref{MA-similar}).
+An analysis of the analogous Luzin condition for almost disjoint systems in $\Pw{\omega}$ was done by Guzm\'{a}n and Hru\v{s}\'{a}k.
+Not surprisingly, many results about Hausdorff towers and Luzin gaps are in a direct correspondence, see~\cite{Michael-Osvaldo}.